maxlit/grepbible/README.md

 ## Contributing

-Contributions to `grep-bible` are welcome!
+Contributions to `grepbible` are welcome!
 Whether it's adding new features, improving existing functionality, or reporting issues, your input is valuable.
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature or fix.